-Numerous public water utilities in the Ohio River Basin use the Ohio River as their source, supplying drinking water to over five million people.
+Numerous public water utilities in the Ohio River Basin rely upon the Ohio River as their source, supplying drinking water to over five million people.
 These people depend on the river to provide safe water for all their needs.
 ORSANCO does not test drinking water; rather, it assesses the suitability of the Ohio River as a source of drinking water after reasonable treatment.
 Using chemical data collected from its sampling programs, ORSANCO compares results to water quality standards established under its Pollution Control Standards.
 Additionally, since 1978, ORSANCO has jointly operated the Organics Detection System (ODS) with drinking water utilities and select industries.
 ODS instruments detect volatile organic chemicals in river water that could threaten drinking water quality.
-Every year, approximately 18,000 river water samples are analyzed by the ODS to help assure the quality and safety of the Ohio River as a source for drinking water.
+Every year, approximately 18,000 river water samples are analyzed by the ODS to help ensure the quality and safety of the Ohio River as a source for drinking water.

 Based on past data, the entire river is designated as fully supporting the public water supply use.
-Occasionally, ORSANCO's monitoring stations show violations of ORSANCO's bacteria criterion for contact recreation; however, none of these issues affect the quality of finished drinking water.
 For information on drinking water quality, check with your local public water utility.